SheatNoisette/VoltaireConnect/README.md

 Use this at your own risk!

-# Licence
+# License

-This work is licenced under GNU GPL 3.0 Licence.
+This work is licensed under GNU GPL 3.0 License.
 See LICENSE for details.